 In the book “8 Dynamic Weapons for Conquering Life’s Illusions” it is stated “You must take charge of you thoughts, feelings and actions at all times.”

-It is difficult to experience the life of a an Everyday, Impeccable Warrior, when you’re out of control…and your relationships are in shambles.
+It is difficult to experience the life of an Objectivist, Impeccable Warrior, when you’re out of control…and your relationships are in shambles.

 If Julie had exercised better control, she would have slowly counted from ten to zero, remained calm, practiced non-resistance, non-reaction and would have remained non-attached.
 She would have left the scene…not allowing herself to engage in self-destructive actions.